Abel-Dawit1/abeldawit.github.io/index.md

 ---

 ### College Basketball Exploratory Data Analysis (2013-2019)
-College basketball is a significant component of the sports industry in the United States.
-The NCAA is the organization that regulates student atheletics among its ~1100 member schools in the United States, Canada, and Puerto Rico.
 The March Madness tournament, officially known as the NCAA Men's Basketball Championship, is one of the most popular and highly anticipated sporting events in North America.

 In this project, I explored performance data for all colleges in the March Madness tournament from 2013-2019, and tried the determine the strongest success factors for a contending team to qualify and potentially win the tournament.
 To accomplish this, I utilized the Pandas, Numpy, Seaborn, and Matplotlib packages to conduct analysis and generate visualizations (Historgram, Heatmap, Scatterplot, etc.).